 - in areas within strategic fire advantage zones or asset protection zones identified under fire management strategies (this may include zones around cultural heritage assets)

-- in designated low-use areas where firewood collection is assessed by the director as not having a significant ecological impact
+- in designated low-use areas where NPWS has determined that firewood collection does not have a significant ecological impact

 - in areas identified under a plan of management as suitable for ecologically sustainable firewood collection.
 Such areas may include plantations in parks that existed prior to the park’s establishment